 of rain per hour: the threshold for heavy rainfall that poses a risk of flooding

-Innovative solutions for natural waters
+Innovative solutions for sanitation network performance

 Really simple to set up and install, the RG20 or RG25, paired with a datalogger, can be used equally well in temporary or permanent rainfall monitoring programmes.
 The rain gauge is connected to a logger which records the local data by radio, or on a remote surveillance tool.
 This ‘tipping bucket’ rain gauge consists of a funnel collector with two calibrated containers designed to prevent the rain from splashing internally or externally, as recommended by the WMO (World Meteorological Organization).
 The data can be logged either by time stamping the bucket tips, or based on cumulative rainfall, and the device can be programmed to issue alerts.